PanDAWMS/panda-docs/docs/source/architecture/iam.rst

 Identity and Access Management
 ==================================

-PanDA has the Identity and Access Management (IAM) scheme fully compliant with OIDC/OAuth2.0 capable of identity federation among scientific and academic identity providers.
+PanDA has an Identity and Access Management (IAM) scheme fully compliant with OIDC/OAuth2.0 capable of identity federation among scientific and academic identity providers.
 Although legacy x509 is also supported, it is recommended to avoid it since it is being outdated.